swcarpentry/git-novice/episodes/04-changes.md

 > ~~~
 > {: .language-bash}
 > ~~~
-> * 005937f Discuss concerns about Mars' climate for Mummy
+> 005937f Discuss concerns about Mars' climate for Mummy
-> * 34961b1 Add concerns about effects of Mars' moons on Wolfman
+> 34961b1 Add concerns about effects of Mars' moons on Wolfman
-> * f22b25e Start notes on Mars as a base
+> f22b25e Start notes on Mars as a base
 > ~~~
 > {: .output}
 >
-> You can also combine the `--oneline` options with others.
+> You can also combine the `--oneline` option with others.
 One useful
-> combination is:
+> combination adds `--graph` to display the commit history as a text-based
+> graph and `--decorate` to indicate which commits are associated with the
+> current `HEAD`, the current branch `master`, or
+> [other Git references][git-references]:
 >
 > ~~~
-> $ git log --oneline --graph --all --decorate
+> $ git log --oneline --graph --decorate
 > ~~~
 > {: .language-bash}
 > ~~~